adrelanos/aeternity-wiki/Cold-Storages.md

 do it, please.

-## why an offline created crypto coin wallet:
+## why an offline created cryptocoin wallet:

-* can securely checked form an the wild!
+* can be securely checked from in the wild!
 * more examples
 * more examples
 * more examples